 Promotion: An employee who is promoted will be paid at the salary step, which represents a minimum two-step increase over the salary received immediately prior to the promotion not to exceed step L or T of the new salary range or the maximum step as defined by WAC 357-28.

 Recruitment, Retention, Other Business Needs or Geographic Adjustments: The University may authorize more than the step increases specified in 4.5.2.a, when there are recruitment, retention, or other business needs, as well as when the employee’s promotion requires a change to another geographic area to be within a reasonable commuting distance of the new place of work.
 Such an increase may not result in a salary greater than the range maximum.

+Placement on the step of the new ranges that is nearest to a minimum of five percent (5%) higher than the amount of the pre-promotional step.
+The Appointing Authority may authorize more than a five percent (5%) increase, but the amount must be on a step within the salary range for the class.

 Promotion for Employees assigned to “N1” Ranges: An employee who is promoted to classes requiring licensure as a registered nurse or physician assistant “N1” ranges will be paid in the manner described below: